NonoM33/NovelApp/README.md

 ## Description

-NovelApp is an iOS application developed by Renaud Cosson as part of a technical test for company X. The application displays events obtained from an API and provides a detailed view of each event.
+NovelApp is an iOS application developed by Renaud Cosson as part of a technical test for company Fabernovel.
+The application displays events obtained from an API and provides a detailed view of each event.

 ## Features